Alexey Rafaelovich Kolesnikov: Literary work

 In 2018, Kolesnikov wrote the novella The Land of May Beetles, published in 2019.
 A review in Darker described the work as "a must-visit" for readers interested in mysterious and fantastical themes.

+The second novella Lusina Yama was shortlisted for the sixth season of the White Crow 2025 competition and received special recognition from the jury for its unconventional concept and magical language.